SebasValverde/JavaScript-Exercises/README.md

 ---

-## 🎥 Project Demo

-Here you can see a video showcasing how the project works:

-> 📌 **[Insert link to video here — YouTube, Loom, Drive, etc.]**

-This video includes:
-- A walkthrough of the index page
-- A demonstration of each exercise in action
-- Explanations of how the code behaves dynamically

----

 ##  Project Structure

 Each exercise is contained within its own HTML file and follows a consistent design structure.
 The code is organized into: